 All the examples here have been trimmed well.
 If you’re worried about your pom-pom getting too small after a proper haircut, wrap extra!
 You’ll notice that I didn’t show an example of the thick yarn wrapped more than 100 times.
 That’s about the maximum wraps the Llamallooma can handle.

 I hope the video and guide are helpful!
-Llamalloomas are available in my Etsy shop.
+Llamalloomas are available in my shop.
 Making pompoms is a fun, portable project to take with you on your summer adventures.
 Stay tuned for more videos and projects to make with your poms!